jarvey16018/python_projects/README.md

-Location of all my fin python projects
+Location of all my fun python projects